pragati-29/Nextflow_NGS3Pipeline/README.md

 ## Clone GitHub repository
    - Go to Source Control of VS Code
    - Click on clone
    - Paste link of your repository
+   - Clone using terminal: git clone "repository"
 ## Input:
   * Folder of fastq files (All types)
   * csv file